dylanrush/categorical-sectional/readme.md

 | Snow      | White      |
 | Ice       | Light Gray |
 | Unknown   | Purple     |

+Please note that if you have `snow_twinkle` enabled, then stations with snow will twinkle white.
+If you have `snow_pulse` enabled, then snow stations will transition from the None color to white in a pulsing manner.

 Please note that this visualizer DOES dim stations based on sunrise/sunset IF that mode is enabled.